Overview

 Careers

 The Administration of Justice program is designed to help students develop the skills and knowledge necessary for a career in criminal justice, including law enforcement, courts, corrections, private security, social services, and non-profit organizations.
-Our experienced faculty brings a wealth of practical expertise in police work, probation, corrections, and court.
-Our goal is to support you in achieving your career aspirations and preparing you for success in the criminal justice profession.
+Our experienced faculty brings a wealth of practical expertise in police work, probation, corrections, and courts.
+Our goal is to support you in achieving your career aspirations and prepare you for success in the criminal justice profession.

 Job Opportunities and Career Resources